polyllc/alexa/README.md

-# alexa-play-despacito
+# alexa
 alexa is now your own music bot, usually playing despacito.
-But in reality, alexa, play despacito is a fully featured music bot with lots of features that other music bots just don't have or are paid.
+But in reality, alexa is a fully featured music bot with lots of features that other music bots just don't have or are paid.
 Plus of course with the charm of alexa in discord.
 # Features
 Alexa has a wide variaty of features.
 You can create **playlists** (also called saved queues) to play the songs in your queue anytime you want without manaully inputting the songs again.
 You can search through playlists made on a guild or search your own.
 If a friend wants to show you a playlist, but isn't in the same server as you, you can just use their playlist ID. **Seek** functionality, although very experimental (if it works is up to the rng of the day), when it does work, it's a very nice feature if you just want to skip to a certain part of a video or song.
-And of course the regular commands of a music bot, play youtube links, remove indexes, skip, queue list, volume control (without paying! what a revelation), swap and more.
+And of course the regular commands of a music bot, play youtube links, remove indexes, search youtube by query, skip, queue list, volume control (without paying! what a revelation), swap and more.

+Wait did I mention
+# Voice Commands
+Yes yes, with state of the art technology (open source stuff that was free, thanks Mozilla!), alexa now has voice commands.
+Sure they aren't the best, but damn it, they work.
+You can have alexa play songs, skip, disconnect, loop and shuffle.
+Without even needing to type it in.
+So now you can game and listen to music, hands free.
+Plus with discord overlay, you can see what song alexa is playing when you skip!

+even
+# Twitch Integration
+Chat asking you what song you're playing?
+Well they can just find out themselves using `!song` in twitch chat.
+They can also request songs that will be neatly sent to a channel in your server so you can play them or discard them.

+plus
+# Spotify
+Sure, many other bots have this, but those bots are closed source (how dare they), so now you can rest easy knowing that you're using an open source bot to listen to Spotify, well actually youtube, but still uses spotify to search the songs on youtube by the name of the song that you found on spotify, got it?
+Yeah, it's just spotify playlists and tracks, what else?

 # Commands
 - alexa, help - The help section
 - alexa, play - searches YouTube with the query
-- alexa, playurl - plays a url from YouTube, much faster than alexa, play
+- alexa, search - searches by a query, top 5 search results that you can pick from and add to queue
 - alexa, dc - Disconnect from voice channel
 - alexa, skip - skips the song
 - alexa, np - shows what's playing right now